 Ideal Structure for Foreign Individuals

-If the foreigner is not a resident of Singapore, all types of entity require a locally resident manger to discharge the duties and obligations as required under the regulations.
+If the foreigner is not a resident of Singapore, all types of entities require a locally resident manager to discharge the duties and obligations as required under the regulations.
 The foreigner must engage a professional service provider or a filing agent to register the business entity.

 Since sole-proprietorship and partnership involve unlimited liability to the owners/partners, if you are not physically present in Singapore to manage the business, you may not adequately control and monitor the business.
-This may lead to the entity failing in certain obligations and as worst case scenario may drag you into debts.
+This may lead to the entity failing in certain obligations and as the worst-case scenario may drag you into debts.
 This will draw unwarranted risks to your personal assets.
-Foreigner who wishes to set up a business and be present in Singapore to manage its operations must seek approval from MOM before registration.
+A foreigner who wishes to set up a business and be present in Singapore to manage its operations must seek approval from MOM before registration.

-On the other hand if you are present in Singapore, say on a Dependent Pass (DP) you may commence the operations by registering a partnership or sole proprietorship.
-However you have to apply for a Letter of Consent to work for your own company by furnishing the ACRA profile of your sole proprietorship / partnership.
+On the other hand, if you are present in Singapore, say on a Dependant Pass (DP) you may commence the operations by registering a partnership or sole proprietorship.
+However, you have to apply for a Letter of Consent to work for your own company by furnishing the ACRA profile of your sole proprietorship/partnership.
 You need to include a letter authorizing yourself to hire yourself on behalf of your business.

 The safest bet, for all practical reasons, will be incorporating a Private Limited Company.
-This entity limits your liability and moreover you may apply for an Employment Pass or Entrepass to be present in Singapore and mange the business.
+This entity limits your liability and moreover, you may apply for an Employment Pass or Entrepass to be present in Singapore and manage the business.